 Preparing for weight loss surgery can fill you with all sorts of emotions, some good, some bad.
 On one hand, you are excited to see the excess pounds finally melt away.
 Like most bariatric patients, you have tried everything possible to try and lose weight the natural way.
-Diet and exercise don’t work, so surgery is the next logical step.
+Diet and exercise don’t work, so weight loss surgery is the next logical step.

 On the other hand, you’re also nervous because weight loss surgery is a major procedure that can come with risks.
 (You should know that weight loss surgeries like the gastric sleeve are no more risky than laparoscopic gallbladder surgery).

 At the same time, you may be scared because, let’s face it, change is hard.

 These emotions are normal and it’s a very good thing that you are feeling them at this time.
 What’s not normal and may be detrimental to your success as a bariatric patient is to allow these emotions to get out of control.

 To keep yourself from taking a ride on an emotional rollercoaster as you ramp up to surgery, it helps to know what to expect as you go from scheduling a consultation with a bariatric doctor to having the procedure and your recovery beyond surgery.
 Having this knowledge helps you emotionally prepare for weight loss surgery.
 This is critical as studies show that controlling your emotions is one of the keys to succeeding with weight loss surgery.

 Are you ready to take control of your emotions?
 Here are a few things to think about as the day of surgery approaches.

 Establish Realistic Expectations